dinde451/jarr.d1/Jarulfs_Guide.md

 says *exit*, the script has finished and you should not read any more.
-If you exit or reach the end without a new action being set, the monster will continue to stand and will check again 0.05 seconds later, that is during the next update, see CHAPTER_LINK_general-information for more information about how the game updates monsters and other things.
+If you exit or reach the end without a new action being set, the monster will continue to stand and will check again 0.05 seconds later, that is during the next update, see CHAPTER_LINK_monster-ai-general-information for more information about how the game updates monsters and other things.

 The scripts will only refer to attack options such as melee attack or